Mark G. Frank

 Mark G. Frank (born 1961) is a communication professor and department chair, and an internationally recognized expert on human nonverbal communication, emotion, and deception.
-Dr. Frank conducts research and does training on micro expressions of emotion and of the face.
+He conducts research and does training on micro expressions of emotion and of the face.
 His research studies include other nonverbal indicators of deception throughout the rest of the body.
 He is the Director of the Communication Science Center research laboratory that is located on the North Campus of the University at Buffalo.
 Under his guidance, a team of graduate researchers conduct experiments and studies for private and government entities.
 Frank uses his expertise in communication and psychology to assist law enforcement agencies in monitoring both verbal and nonverbal communication.

 Early life and influences

 Mark G. Frank was born in Buffalo, New York.
 His father was a Buffalo Police officer for 32 years which was a factor that influenced his interests in criminal deception detection.
 During college, Frank worked as a bouncer at the local bars, where his interest in the field of communication began to evolve.
 He began to study and learn the behaviors of underage patrons who tried to enter the establishment using fake identification thereby fostering his ability to determine when others were lying.
 From here, Frank went on to study hours of video footage of criminals.
 Studying how criminals interacted, he learned to pick up on subtle micro expressions that leak out when people are telling a lie.
 The experience Mark Frank dealt with as a bouncer increased his passion towards communication aspects with others, as well as developed these basic skills.

 In 1983, Frank graduated from the University at Buffalo with a bachelor's degree in psychology.
-He then earned his Ph.D. in Social Psychology from Cornell University in 1989.
+He then earned his PhD in Social Psychology from Cornell University in 1989.
+His dissertation advisor is Thomas Gilovich.